 Tell us if this sounds familiar.
 You know you need to move and have been thinking you need a house over an apartment.
 Houses are just bigger and more independent than apartments, so you’ve been focusing exclusively on rental homes.

-So you go online to search for houses for rent in San Antonio, but then you stop and wonder if maybe you should be buying one.
+So you go online to search for average rent in San Antonio, but then you stop and wonder if maybe you should be buying one.

 Buying vs. renting: it’s an issue that many people have struggled with over the years.
 They know the pros and cons of each, but money is often an issue one way or another here.